Last updated: 23 November 2023

 - For the performance of an agreement, or for entering into an agreement with you;

-- To provide you with access to our portals and any of our software applications (either owned by us or licensed to us);
+- To provide you with access to our portals and any of our software applications and their functionalities (either owned by us or licensed to us);

 - To provide, improve and secure our services or as otherwise required in connection with our services to you or our clients;